mhkoji/Senn/README.md

 # Senn Input Method

-Input method based on Hachee for the Japanese language
+Input method editor for the Japanese language